 A brief break-in process is completed at the manufacturer's premises so that the brake is ready for mounting upon delivery.
 The sleeves (5) are adjusted to the rated air gap 's'.
 The required M4 transmissible torque is factory-adjusted before shipment.
-Ordered accessories as well as the hub (13) are delivered together with the brake.
-For brake types 76 46116A03 and 76 46119A03 the socket cap screws (25) and the required threaded pins (see offer drawings 76 461..A03-O) are separately packed and supplied to the brake.
+Ordered accessories as well as the hub are delivered together with the brake.
 Upon receipt of the shipment, the brake must be checked for transit damage before storage.